 3 Trends Accelerating The Digital Transformation Taking Place in Multifamily

 The insulation that has provided a buffer has shown signs of erosion.
-Even before March, we saw changes that would have been considered revolutionary just a few years ago.
+Even before the COVID pandemic, we saw changes that would have been considered revolutionary just a few years ago.

 Today, we see three factors putting new pressures on operators:

 In 1982, Megatrends: Ten New Directions Transforming Our Lives was published.
 Author John Naisbitt introduced the idea that came to be known as “High Tech - High Touch.”
 He posited that as technology was becoming more prevalent in all aspects of society, “opting out” wasn’t really viable.
 However, Naisbitt believed that for technology to be successfully adopted it must be balanced by “touch.”
 The multifamily industry has always benefited from this as it has always been an inherently high-touch experience.

 But, as companies like Uber and Amazon transformed how people use technology, the consumer expectations have radically changed.
 Think about this: you can go to an Amazon grocery store, walk in, buy your groceries and walk out.
 Welcome to the no-touch experience.

 Today, residents expect a creative utilization of technology, transforming high tech into high touch.
 If you’ve ever bought a pair of glasses from the likes of Warby Parker, you’ll feel like you’ve had a highly personalized, high-touch experience.
 It’s a delight -- all delivered by technology.
 This enables Warby Parker to deliver a higher fidelity experience than legacy options and has enabled them to lower prices while also donating glasses to the needy.
 This mission further delights their customers.

 2. The Changing Nature of the Labor Pool